alperkaan01/alperkaan01/README.md

 My current work ranges from developing platforms for enterprise and prosumer markets to extracting inferences from spatiotemporal video data and solving complex agent-based problems.
 My focus is on building reliable systems, including designing complete database schemas and policies, developing fullstack software, and engineering end-to-end AI systems from scratch to model fine-tuning.

-I manage both public and private repositories here.
+I primarily work in private repositories, but I actively manage public projects as well.
 Let's build and evolve together.

 ---